 Perhaps the most informative result was yielded from the bias for ω and.
 The median absolute bias for these parameters was large considering the scale of the variables.
 We placed a noninformative prior on the precision of θ: .
 This parameter keeps variance stationary over time.
 We presented the results in terms of ω; plots of the bias per conditions and replications (Figure 3) revealed substantial positive bias.
 We believe a consequence of this positive bias is the extreme bias seen in latent trait estimates.
 That is, the standard deviation of the latent trait is estimated too large, leaving the individual latent trait estimates too spread out on the scale.
 However, it should be noted that the correlations between the true and estimated traits were high in every condition meaning that although there was large bias in estimating traits, they maintained a similar sorting to the true values.
 This result has already informed our decisions for future studies—we will change the prior on the precision to keep it closer to 1.0.

 Results also showed larger variation at the first and last time points which actually presents as bias in summary measures.
 While not well documented in the educational statistics and psychometrics literature, this is a phenomenon that occurs when using time series models with certain estimation procedures.
 Specifically, smoothing procedures, such as Gibbs sampling, will incorporate information from time t-1 and t+1 in the measurement at time t.
 The first and last time points do not benefit from this smoothing as we do not have both estimates of both θt-1 and θt+1.
 Therefore, we generally end up with more precise estimates at each time point in between the first and last, as the variance is reduced based on our knowledge of what occurred in the past and what occurs in the future.
 Other approaches will treat this differently.
 For example, a filtering procedure will only make use of the information at time t-1 in the measurement at time t.
-With filtering, we would expect to see larger variance only in the first time point.
+With filtering, we would expect to see an inflated variance only in the first time point (although variances at all time points may be larger, because we would not be conditioning on information at time t+1).
 Figure 6 plots the posterior standard deviations by time point for all 100 replications of the linear, M=7, R=3, N=250 condition.
 The reader may observe the positive shift in the distributions for m=1 and m=7.
 The larger variability explains the larger biases observed in Table 2 for the latent trait at these time points.
 Computing solutions for smoothing are readily available, however, this is not true for filtering.
-Further work is needed to develop a Kalman filter (Kalman, 1960) as well as to investigate the differences between these approaches.
+In future work we will incorproate a Kalman filter (Kalman, 1960), for example, into an MCMC like estimation algorithm, and investigate the differences between smoothing and filtering approaches.

 --------------------------------------